peak-ai/platform-global-images/CONTRIBUTING.md

 - Create a new branch, remember to give this branch a good name - something that explains its purpose.
 - Make changes to your branch.
 - Once you are happy with the changes, you are ready to create a PR.
 Remember to test your changes first.
+- Make sure to commit the modifications with a message that indicates the changes you've made.
 - Please remember to update the required READMEs when you make any changes.

 ### Raising a PR
 - We have a template for PR description that will be prepopulated when you create a PR.
-Please go through it once and fill in all the required details before you make a PR. **A PR that doesn't use the proper template or doesn't have all the details filled in will be rejected.**
+Please go through it once and fill in all the required details before you make a PR.

+- **Contributors, pay attention!
+We want you to be successful with your efforts!**

+- **Please use our PR template and fill in all of the details so that we can fully assess your changes.
+PRs that are incomplete or improperly prepared will not be accepted.**

 - After review and testing the PR will be merged.

 ### What Next?